BaryoDev/Verdict/SECURITY.md

 ## Supported Versions

-The following versions of Upshot are currently supported with security updates:
+The following versions of Verdict are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |